metal3-io/metal3-docs/design/baremetal-operator/annotation-for-power-cycling-and-deleting-failed-nodes.md

 - Two new controllers:
    - [node
     reboot](https://github.com/kubevirt/machine-remediation/tree/master/pkg/controllers/nodereboot)
-    which looks for the annoation and creates Machine Remediation CRs
+    which looks for the annotation and creates Machine Remediation CRs
    - [machine
     remediation](https://github.com/kubevirt/machine-remediation/tree/master/pkg/controllers/machineremediation)
     which reboots the machine and deletes the Node object (which also